Evelyn Cunningham

 Evelyn Cunningham (January 25, 1916 – April 28, 2010) was an American journalist and aide to Nelson Rockefeller.
 Cunningham covered the early civil rights movement and was a reporter and editor for the Pittsburgh Courier.
 She and the paper's staff were awarded the George Polk Award in 1998 for their coverage.

 Early life

 Evelyn Cunningham was born Evelyn Elizabeth Long in Elizabeth City, North Carolina, one of two children of a taxicab driver and a dressmaker.
 The family moved to New York City when Evelyn was a child; she was educated in city schools and graduated from Hunter College High School in 1934 and from Long Island University in 1943, earning a bachelor's degree.

-Pittsburgh Courier
+Career

 The largest black newsweekly at the time, the Pittsburgh Courier was an influential presence during and in the years preceding the civil rights movement.
 Cunningham joined the Courier in 1940 working from the Harlem office at 125th street.
 She earned the nickname the "lynching editor" due to her extensive coverage of lynchings in the deep south.
 While at the Courier she attempted to interview Bull Connor, in Birmingham, Alabama, but he denied her, with a racial epithet.